rjbultitude/mocks-stubs-and-spies-CJS-ESM-Sinon/readme.md

 # An ESM demo for the problem of using stubs and spies for same module dependencies in JavaScript

-The problem statement is this: it is not possible to stub (mock in Jest) or spy on a function, which is called by another in the same module.
+There are two problems that can be encountered when usuing mocks, stubs and spies with CommonJS and ES modules respectively.
+With CommonJS it is not possible to mock, stub or spy on a function, which is called by another in the same module.
+With ES modules, it is not possible to mock, stub or spy on a function a named or asterisked import.

-The purpose of this repo is to demonstrate that this problem exists with ESM (ECMAScript modules). it is commonly reported that the problem is with CommonJS, Babel or a testing library such as Jest or Sinon.
-This proves it is a problem in the way exported functions are referenced in memory.

-This repo contains two modules: module_A and module_B.
-In module_A there is a function, testFn, which calls someFn.
-When testFn is under test it is not possible to spy on or stub someFn unless it is made available via namespacing or a 3rd party library such as Rewire.
+The purpose of this repo is to demonstrate these problems.
+Run the test suite using the instructions below.

 ## Run in ES Modules mode
-Add the property `type` to package.json and set the value to `module` then change the npm script `test` from `npm run test:commonjs` to `npm run test:esm`
+Add the property `type` to package.json and set the value to `module` then change the npm script `test` from `npm run test:commonjs` to `npm run test:esm`.
+Then run `npm test` and examine the results.

 ## Run in CommonJS mode
 Remove the `type` property from package.json and change the npm script `test` from `npm run test:esm` to `npm run test:commonjs`
+Then run `npm test` and examine the results.